 Family Members of Foreign Nationals in Germany

-The Application Process For A Permanent Residence Permit In Germany
+The application process for a Permanent Residence Permit in Germany

-The application process for permanent residence in Germany (Antrag auf Erteilung einer Niederlassungserlaubnis) varies from city to city.
-In some cities (Berlin), you have to send a written application with all documents, and then you are given an appointment.
-In other cities (Dusseldorf), you need to make an appointment first and provide all documents in person.
-Below you can find the links to the requirement pages of the biggest expats cities in Germany.
+Below you can find the links to the requirement pages of the biggest expat cities in Germany.
 They are in German, but you can use Chrome as a browser and translate the page with a right-click.

-Costs Of A Permanent Residence Permit In Germany
+Costs of a Permanent Residence Permit in Germany

 The cost for a permanent residency permit in Germany depends on the job category you are in: